Chloe628/ADM_group_9/README.md

 # ADM_group_9
 This is the repository for Homework 4 of Algorithmic Methods for Data Mining - Group 9

-## Files:

-module.py : it is the module to run the homework's exercise.

-report.pdf : it is the description of how we worked.

 ### From the root folder run: